 Living in the countryside means you’re never far from a farmers’ market or farm shop.
 Whether you’re looking for meat and eggs or fruit and veg, the abundance of healthy and organic produce available in the countryside makes it easy to follow a healthy diet.
 Shopping locally means that your food has clocked up far fewer food miles than its supermarket equivalent and contains a much higher nutrient value.
 Homes in the countryside generally have larger gardens than their urban equivalents so if you live in the countryside you can probably find a spot in the garden for raised beds to grow your own.

-In the past, pandemics pulled people back to towns and cities where better healthcare was available and people felt more connected, but post-coronavirus we’re seeing a rush of buyers determined to make a move to the country.
-Whether you’re thinking of buying, renting or selling your home, our Michael Graham team would love to help.
+If you’re thinking of a move to the country, whether you’re thinking of buying, renting or selling your home, our Michael Graham team would love to help.
 Get in touch via the website or to see our country homes for sale click the Property Search button now.